CircuitSetup/SID_old/README.md

 # Firmware for Status Indicator Display (SID)

 This repository holds the most current firmware for CircuitSetup's magnificent [SID](https://circuitsetup.us).
+The SID, also known as "Field Containment System Display", is an important part of Doc Brown's time machine in the "Back to the Future" movies.

 The hardware is available [here](https://circuitsetup.us).